 “Too often it is when we reach the end that we are willing to look inside because all our energies for the outside have been spent and there is no choice.
 I was worn out I tell you.
 But God’s voice was a faint noise inside my head that never quit.
 I gave up on it for many years because how could God’s voice condone my childhood?
 How could God’s voice reach through the dirt?
 I had shut it off in an effort to survive.
 It is when we finally give up however, when we finally reach the end of our walk that spirit takes over.
 How many miles throughout the years had I walked in my own willful manner?

-But now God was here and could take over in presenting my treasure within, and present it in a neutral, delicate manner because of my human frailties and old worn old willfulness.
+But now God was here and could take over in presenting my treasure within, and present it in a neutral, delicate manner because of my human frailties and old worn out willfulness.

 Dear Readers, because Maya came in so quickly and spoke non-stop while I typed as fast as I could, I have chosen to edit this as little as possible.
 These are her words and I am leaving them alone.
-Typically in an interview with a spirit guide there is the back and forth conversation between us, but not with Maya.
-She came in, she spoke, and she was done.
+Typically, in an interview with a Spirit Guide there is the back and forth conversation between us, but not with Maya.
+She came in, she spoke, and she left.